JesseAger/JesseAger/README.md

 - 👋 Hi, I’m @JesseAger
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science and Software Engineering
 - 🌱 I’m currently learning python programming
 - 💞️ I’m looking to collaborate on Python for Data science and ML
 - 📫 How to reach me @agerjesse6@gmail.com